glcanvas/big-data-prj/ml_text_processing/README.md

 1. Recognize text on the given image with `tesseract` OCR;
 2. Predict toxicity of the text using ML model.

+## Preparation
+exec into container with jupyter notebook

+execute apt-update

 ## OCR
 We are using Tesseract -- Open-Source OCR model, detecting russian and english languages (in our case).
 ### Usage: